Philip Spratt: Debate in House of Commons

 The Meerut Conspiracy Case was debated in the House of Commons of the British Parliament on several occasions.
-The position of Philip Spratt was discussed on March 7, 1935.
+The position of Philip Spratt was discussed on 7 March 1935.
 Sir Patrick Donner asked the Secretary of State for India whether he was aware of the fact that Spratt was interned in Belgaum Fort under the Emergency Powers Act and whether he would be deported.
 Butler replied that Spratt was interned under Section 4 of the EPA within the confines of the Fort, and he had been provided a suitable house.
 Spratt had firmly declined the offer of leaving India.
-H Williams asked: “If I take part in a conspiracy, will a house be provided for me after I have served my sentence?”!
-Spratt was released in October, 1934 from Naini Jail.
+H. Williams asked: "If I take part in a conspiracy, will a house be provided for me after I have served my sentence?"
+Spratt was released in October 1934 from Naini Jail.
 From there he went to Calcutta and stayed with various leaders including CPI leader Abdul Halim.
 He attended several meetings of Communists, who were then split into many groups.
 At the beginning of October 1934, he went to Jhansi, addressing railway workers, along with Joglekar and Ayodhya Prasad.
 Copies of his speech on independence were circulated at the Bombay Congress, 1934.
-He reached Bombay on October 8, 1934, accompanied by Joglekar, and was taken in a procession to the office of Young Workers’ League.
-He attended the open session of the All India Congress Socialist Conference in Bombay in 1934 on October 21.
-He then attended a meeting of the Press Workers’ Union on October 28, and a joint meeting of various trade unions on October 31.
-He also issued ‘An Appeal to all Anti-imperialists’.

-Spratt left for Wardha on November 14, meeting Gandhiji and talking to him for three days.
-He arrived in Madras on November 18, and met Young Workers’ League and CPI members.
+He reached Bombay on 8 October 1934, accompanied by Joglekar, and was taken in a procession to the office of Young Workers' League.
+He attended the open session of the All India Congress Socialist Conference in Bombay on 21 October 1934.
+He then attended a meeting of the Press Workers' Union on 28 October, and a joint meeting of various trade unions on 31 October.
+He also issued "An Appeal to all Anti-imperialists".
+Spratt left for Wardha on 14 November, meeting Gandhiji and talking to him for three days.
+He arrived in Madras on 18 November and met Young Workers' League and CPI members.
 Spratt was arrested again in December 1934 under stringent emergency legislation passed to deal with civil disobedience struggle.
 He was again interned in the Fort in Belgaum.
-He was released on June 6, 1936.
-In Madras he had come in contact, in 1934, with the famous ‘first Communist of South India’, M. Singaravelu.
+He was released on 6 June 1936.
+In Madras he had come in contact, in 1934, with the famous "first Communist of South India", M. Singaravelu.
 The same year, he got acquainted with Seetha, the grand-niece of M. Singaravelu.
 Philip and Seetha married in 1939, and had four children: Herbert Mohan Spratt, Arjun Spratt, Radha Norah Spratt and Robert Spratt.
-The secret correspondence among the British officials mentioned Spratt as “the most dangerous enemy of government of India in India.”
+The secret correspondence among the British officials mentioned Spratt as "the most dangerous enemy of government of India in India".